Categories

 Looking out across the investment landscape, short-term bonds, dividend-paying stocks and international stocks stand out for their attractive valuations and historically lower volatility, offering potentially attractive alternatives to cash for cautious investors seeking a re-entry point.

-Martin Romo is chairman and chief investment officer of Capital Group.
-He is also the president of Capital Research Company, Inc, serves on the Capital Group Management Committee and is an equity portfolio manager with 32 years of investment experience (as of 12/31/2023).
-He holds an MBA from Stanford and a bachelor's degree from the University of California, Berkeley.
+Martin Romo is chair and chief investment officer of Capital Group.
+He is also an equity portfolio manager with 31 years of investment industry experience (as of 12/31/2023).
+He holds an MBA from Stanford and a bachelor’s degree from the University of California, Berkeley.

-Andrew A. Cormack is a fixed income portfolio manager with 20 years of investment industry experience (as of 12/31/2023).
+Andrew Cormack is a fixed income portfolio manager at Capital Group.
+He has 19 years of investment industry experience and has been with Capital Group for five years.
+Prior to joining Capital, Andrew worked as a portfolio manager at Western Asset Management.
 He holds a first-class honours degree in actuarial science from the London School of Economics and Political Science.
+He also holds the Investment Management Certificate.
+Andrew is based in London.

-Caroline Randall is an portfolio manager with 26 years of experience (as of 12/31/2023).
+Caroline Randall is a portfolio manager with 26 years of investment industry experience (as of 12/31/2023).
 She also covers European utilities as an analyst.
 She holds master's and bachelor's degrees in economics from Cambridge.

 Investing outside the United States involves risks, such as currency fluctuations, periods of illiquidity and price volatility, as more fully described in the prospectus.
 These risks may be heightened in connection with investments in developing countries.